 - Only send email to people that “want” it.
 People can tell you they want your emails through several methods: subscribing via a form on your website; putting a business card into goldfish bowl that says “join our email list” at a trade show you went to; giving you permission verbally; or by simply being a recent customer of yours (meaning they’ve purchased something from you in the two years or so.)

 - Make sure your email has an “unsubscribe” form on it.
 It really doesn’t matter where.
 It can be on the top, the side, or the bottom.
 But it’s gotta be there.
 It’s the law.
-And you can’t purposefully make it difficult or confusing for people to try to opt-out either, and you definitely can’t charge them any money to do so.
+And you can’t purposefully make it difficult or confusing for people to try to opt out either, and you definitely can’t charge them any money to do so.

 - Put your business email address somewhere in the email.
 While you may know that emails sent out from [email protected] come from your office at 123 Main Street, your recipient may not.
 And aside from the fact that it’s downright unnerving when customers are solicited to buy products from a company that doesn’t give out their address, it’s also illegal.
 So make sure you’ve got a valid mailing address in there (either a street address or PO Box are acceptable).
 Even better?
 Put your phone number in there too.

 - If they unsubscribe, don’t email them again.
 Ever.
 Ok, so if they buy products from you again or ask to be put back on the list, it’s alright to email them again.
 But until that happens, if a recipient has made it known that he or she wants to be taken off your list, you’ve got to do it.
-And don’t send them any more email.
+And don’t send them any more emails.
 The law says you have 10 business days to comply, but if you’re smart, you’ll move even faster than that.

 - Don’t buy or sell email lists.
-With very few exceptions, there’s only one kind of email list you should ever send emails to: your own.
-Unless you have a special agreement with another company to co-market your services in their newsletter or you have access to a legitimate opt-in list from an affiliate, DO NOT send email to recipients you don’t know.
+With very few exceptions, there’s only one kind of email list you should ever send emails to your own.
+Unless you have a special agreement with another company to co-market your services in their newsletter or you have access to a legitimate opt-in list from an affiliate, DO NOT send emails to recipients you don’t know.
 That is not what email marketing is.
-Unlike direct mail, where you can purchase lists from people who never signed up for anything, you can’t send email to people who don’t know you.
+Unlike direct mail, where you can purchase lists from people who never signed up for anything, you can’t send emails to people who don’t know you.
 And you don’t want to anyway.
-Truly effective email marketing sends helpful email to existing customers (or potential customers who have expressed interest).
+Truly effective email marketing sends a helpful email to existing customers (or potential customers who have expressed interest).
 It doesn’t blast the same boring email to gobs of people hoping for a bite.
 Do it the right way.

 Obviously, we’re not a law firm and we can’t offer legal advice.
 So if you’re really nervous about the emails you’re sending out, you should probably have an attorney take a look.
 But in our opinion, if you’re having a hard time deciding if your email campaigns are Spam, they probably are.

 If you really want to learn more about the entire act and all its consequences, check out the FTC’s Compliance Guide for Business.
-Also, don’t forget that the laws regarding this matter are subject to change, so if Congress passes another act, or if the FTC (the regulating body in charge of enforcing the law) changes or strengthens the rules, like they did in 2008, you’ve got to keep up.
+Also, don’t forget that the laws regarding this matter are subject to change, so if Congress passes another act, or if the FTC (the regulating body in charge of enforcing the law) changes or strengthens the rules as they did in 2008, you’ve got to keep up.
 Oh yeah, if you’re a consumer that’s battling Spam and you want to do something about it, you can report it here.

 One final note: this legislation only applies within the USA.
 Other countries (Europe, especially) have far more stringent anti-Spam laws that go much further and impose higher penalties for infractions.
 So if you’re based outside of the USA or are sending emails all over the world, you may want to check out the laws in other countries.
 We suggest you start by visiting www.Spamlaws.com.
 Good luck, happy emailing, and stay away from the Spam!
-Stay connected through on blog for information on Internet Marketing, Colorado Springs Search Engine Optimization and Social Media!
+Stay connected through on blog for information on Internet Marketing, Colorado Springs Search Engine Optimization, and Social Media!